ChenFangM/Twatter/README.md

   * Constructing a functioning login and registration page
   * Finding and incorporating Cat API and Trivia API
   * Incorporating YouTube API

-## Description
-A cute and comforting study website with a radio, to-do lists, Pomodoro timers, coffee, Dad jokes, and more!

 ## APIs Used
 * [CatAPI](https://github.com/stuy-softdev/notes-and-code/blob/main/api_kb/411_on_CatAPI.md)